ubiquitousbyte/dining-philosophers/README.md

 chopsticks and again starts to think.

 This program simulates the behavior of the philosophers, where each philosopher is a thread and the chopsticks are shared objects.
 It shouldn't be possible for two philosophers to hold the same chopstick at the same time.
-At the same time, no philosopher should starve.
+Likewise, no philosopher should starve.